GeorginaCarlisle/inspiring-young-writers/README.md

 [Code Anywhere](https://app.codeanywhere.com/) - One of the two editors in which this project has been built.

+[ChatGPT](https://chat.openai.com/) - ChatGPT was used to help resolve project bugs This has then been clearly referenced in [Bugs and Fixes](#bugs-and-fixes).

 [Return to contents list](#contents)

 ## Testing and Validation